 While traveling along Iceland’s South Coast, our group came upon a rocky outcrop on the side of the road.
 “Over there is where the elves live,” said our guide...

-The first time I saw Antarctica, I actually started to cry.
-It’d been a couple of days aboard the Scenic Eclipse, a Polar Class 6 luxury-expedition cruise...
+The first time I saw Antarctica, I cried.
+It’d been a couple of days aboard ship cruising the notoriously rough waters of the Drake Passage, but when I raised...

 In the autumn of 1973, wilderness writer and naturalist Peter Matthiessen joined preeminent field biologist George Schaller high in Nepal’s Himalayan...